Mucus Discharge from Rectum - Causes and Management

 Reply to Mysterious Mose

-Mysterious Mose sorry for your loose, and yes "long-term opiate use can cause chronic constipation" but not for every one I have been on 180mg of morphine a day for 15 years now and I never was constipated. when my bowels stopped due to my spine problems that was always a big argument I had with pian Doctors and Surgeons.
+Mysterious Mose, sorry for your loss, and yes, "long-term opiate use can cause chronic constipation," but not for everyone.
+I have been on 180 mg of morphine a day for 15 years now, and I never was constipated.
+When my bowels stopped due to my spine problems, that was always a big argument I had with pain doctors and surgeons.

 2SelfBTru

-I have had my colostomy sense 2017 and three years ago I started having mucus drainage from my stump and anus.
-It has gotten so bad it is sometimes a four or five hour time frame.
+I have had my colostomy since 2017, and three years ago I started having mucus drainage from my stump and anus.
+It has gotten so bad it is sometimes a four or five-hour time frame.
 Sometimes all day.
-I thought I had found a solution once but it only worked for about two months.
+I thought I had found a solution once, but it only worked for about two months.
 That was a fecal transfer.
-But now the mucus has come back and it stinks something awful.
+But now the mucus has come back, and it stinks something awful.

-I have fear with it because it is a constant drainage rather that once in a while.
+I have fear with it because it is a constant drainage rather than once in a while.
 I don't understand about the mucus plug.
 I actually wish it was a plug and that I could let it drain when I wanted it to.
 I am always looking for answers.
 I haven't found anyone who can really help on this issue permanently.
-I know some people never have this problem, I belong to an ostomy group and talk to them about it and most of them have never had a problem with mucus from the stump.
+I know some people never have this problem.
+I belong to an ostomy group and talk to them about it, and most of them have never had a problem with mucus from the stump.
 I am so afraid of the drainage and the leaking through my clothing and finding an answer to help with that.
-I did find some butterfly pads on amazon and they do help but not big enough for the amount of leakage I have.
-Is anyone one else having this same king of mucus drainage?
+I did find some butterfly pads on Amazon, and they do help but are not big enough for the amount of leakage I have.
+Is anyone else having this same kind of mucus drainage?